-When a water main crosses below or less than 18 inches above a sanitary or combined sewer, one of the following shall be utilized within ten feet measured edge to edge horizontally, centered on the crossing:
+When a water main crosses below or less than 18 inches above a sanitary or combined sewer, one of the following shall be utilized within approximately ten feet measured edge to edge horizontally, centered on the crossing, with joints located as far as possible from the point of crossing:

-- The water main shall be enclosed in watertight casing pipe with an evenly spaced annular gap and watertight ends, or - Sewer pipe of water main material shall be installed.
+• The water main shall be enclosed in watertight casing pipe with an evenly spaced annular gap and watertight ends, or

+• Sewer pipe of water main material shall be installed.

-The separation distance shall be the maximum feasible in all cases.
+The SD shall be the maximum feasible in all cases.
 Wherever a water main crosses a sanitary or combined sewer, the water main and sanitary or combined sewer pipes must be adequately supported.
 A low permeability soil shall be used for backfill material within ten feet of the point of crossing along the water main.